Value of a Ko Threat

 This topic is further discussed mathematically at Ko Threat - Rule of Thumb.

-tapir: Confusing - is it really good to distinguish these cases systemically as different meanings of value?
+tapir: Confusing - is it really good to distinguish these cases systematically as different meanings of value?